 I’ve always wanted to make my own biscuits from scratch.
 I finally stepped up to the challenge after watching Trisha Yearwood make these black pepper biscuits on her TV show.
 I figured heck, I can do that.
 So I did.
 And I was so happy that I did.
 These black pepper biscuits are ‘meaty’.
 They are not your light and fluffy little light clouds of dough.
 They hold up to anything and they taste absolutely divine.
 Buttermilk and butter… oh pinch me.

 The key to these black pepper biscuits is the butter.
 Make absolutely sure you cut the butter into small pieces.
 Big ones will not do.
 I cut the 6 tablespoon chunk into teaspoon pats first, then I cut each pat into 9 small pieces.
 That worked perfectly for me.
 If you leave the butter too big your biscuits might just fall apart.
 At the least you’ll have a hard time forming them into biscuits to start with.
 So, smaller is better!
+And when they come out of the oven all hot and yummy, drizzle them with my black pepper honey.

 6 tablespoons unsalted butter, cut into very small pieces, keep in freezer until ready to use